mkumar73/beckernick.github.io/_posts/2016-10-17-neural-network-scratch.markdown

 Backprop is a method for calculating the gradient of the model's error with respect to every weight in the model.
 We do it so that we can slightly update each weight via gradient descent in order to reduce the model's error.

-With some effort, it's possible to show that **the gradient of the error with respect to any given weight is the activated values array at the layer from which the weight originates multiplied by the error signal at the layer at which the weight ends**.
+With some effort, it's possible to show that **the gradient of the error with respect to any given weight is the activated values array at the layer from which the weight originates matrix multiplied by the error signal at the layer at which the weight ends**.
 So, the error gradient for `layer2_weights_array` would be the `hidden_layer` values times the error signal of the softmaxed `output_layer`.

 But how do we backpropagate the error?
 We'd need the error signals at any given layer.
 Fortunately, we can also calculate the error signal at any given layer so long as we have the output error.
 A key derivation in the backprop math illustrates that the **error signal at the end of a given layer is the matrix multiplication of the error signal from the next layer in the network and the transpose of the weights coming out of the current layer.
 This is then multiplied by the derivative of the layer's activation function.** This is why the backprop algorithm is often called an application of the chain rule.
-You can nest these linear algebra calculations to get the error signal at any layer.
+You can nest these calculations to get the error signal at any layer.

 I'm not going to walk through the math here.
 But I will list a few resources that go through the math in detail.